 Our new House has two theatres, seven rehearsal rooms including ceiling heights for aerial performances, high-quality technical facilities, and fully accessible spaces, including wheelchair-accessible rigs.

 The comfortable, yet stylish café and bar will be open to the public throughout the day for social gatherings as well as for meetings and creative arts.
 Next door, the newly refurbished Carlton Mansions will reopen to house offices for creative organisations.

 Designed by Edmund Wilson of Foster Wilson Architects, the new theatre incorporates sustainable raw materials throughout, while boldly displaying modern features and illuminations.
 Galliford Try has worked on the construction build.

 The building development is part of the Somerleyton Road Development Project in partnership with the London Borough of Lambeth.
 As a new theatre embedded in the community, Brixton House aims to serve the residents and the creative community of Brixton and beyond.

-inside our home
+inside our house

-One self-contained studio suite has been specifically designed to accommodate the needs of children with complex and multiple disabilities, with integral toilets and breakout space.
+One self-contained studio suite has been specifically designed to accommodate the needs of children with complex and multiple disabilities, with integral toilets and a breakout space.

-café & bar & welcome space
+café/bar & welcome space

-We are sourcing from local businesses and ensure that prices are affordable for local residents.
+We are sourcing from local businesses and ensuring that prices are affordable for local residents.
 The café & bar and foyer will also serve as an area for exhibitions and small-scale informal live work.